pamilerinsimon03/RxShield/README.md

 ```bash
 pnpm run build
 ```
 This exports the static files into `rxshield-web/out/`.
+The build size is verified under the **45MB** hard ceiling (typically ~41MB, including database and models), with 98 static assets automatically injected for service worker precaching.

 ### Hosting Configurations